 articles, news, book review, job ops, and lots more in a concise, well-organized

-- Extensive resource directory, active bulletin board and image hosting gallery,
+- This extensive resource directory also offers an active bulletin board and image hosting gallery,

 with regular updates from the site's resident curmudgeon, Perry Norton.

-Planning - Wikipedia overview with a history of the discipline plus a
+Planning - Here's the Wikipedia overview with a history of the discipline plus a

 detailed discussion of various aspects of urban planning including urban decay,